honeygupta/UW-Net/README.md

 # Unsupervised Single Image Underwater Depth Estimation (UW-Net) [[Project]](http://www.ee.iitm.ac.in/comp_photolab/project-underwater.html) [[Paper]](https://arxiv.org/pdf/1905.10595.pdf)

-This project contains the tensorflow implementation for UW-Net and includes the scripts to train and test the network.
+This repository contains the tensorflow implementation for UW-Net and includes the scripts to train and test the network.
-The code is written and maintained by [Honey Gupta](https://github.com/honeygupta), but parts of it was borrowed from the [CycleGAN code](https://github.com/leehomyc/cyclegan-1) written by Harry Yang and Nathan Silberman.
+The code is written and maintained by [Honey Gupta](https://github.com/honeygupta).
 ## Getting Started

 ### Package requirements